christytan/OCI-GoldenGate/workshops/atp-d/LabGuide600Buildinganddeployingnode.jsapplicationstacksondedicatedautonomousinfrastructure.md

 ![](./images/800/atpd3.png)

-- Database connections to you Autonomous Database use a secure connection.
-You will be asked to create a password for yopu wallet.

-- Enter **Password** and **Confirm password** and click on **Download**
+- Provide a password for your wallet and  download wallet

 ![](./images/800/atpd4.png)